faucetsdn/udmi/docs/metadata.md

   * `physical_tag`: Information used to print a physical QR code label.
 * `cloud`: Information specific to how the device communicates with the cloud.
   * `auth_type`: Key type (e.g. `RS256`) used for cloud communication.

+## Metadata Registration and Validation

+Using UDMI on a project entails not only the base device and server implementations, but also properly registering and validating device configuration.
+The [registrar](docs/registrar.md) tool and [validator](docs/validator.md) tool provide a means to configure and check site installations, respectively.